Joint Notice of Privacy Practices

 PLEASE REVIEW IT CAREFULLY.

-- Purpose: Odessa Regional Medical Center, LP, and its professional staff, employees, and volunteers and all of its affiliated entities (referred to collectively as Hospital) follow the privacy practices described in this Notice.
+- Purpose: Odessa Regional Hospital, LP and its professional staff, employees, and volunteers and all of its affiliated entities (referred to collectively as Hospital) follow the privacy practices described in this Notice.
 The Hospital is required by law to maintain the privacy of your medical information.
 This Notice describes how we may use and disclose your medical information.
 Not every use and disclosure in a category will be listed.
 Your medical information is stored electronically and is subject to electronic disclosure.

 - Organized Health Care Arrangement.
 The Hospital and its medical staff participate together in an organized health care arrangement to provide health care to you at the Hospital.
 This Notice applies to physicians and other members of the Medical Staff who have agreed to abide by its terms concerning the services they perform at the Hospital.
 This Notice does not create an agency relationship, a joint venture, or any other legal relationship between those covered by this Notice.
 Under this arrangement, the Hospital may share your medical information as necessary for treatment, payment and health care operations relating to the organized health care arrangement.

-- 3. Uses and Disclosures for Treatment, Payment, and Health Care Operations.
+- Uses and Disclosures for Treatment, Payment, and Health Care Operations.
 We will use and disclose your medical information for treatment, payment and health care operations.
 Treatment involves providing and coordinating your care.
 For example, we may disclose your information to a specialist to help diagnose or treat you.
 Payment involves uses and disclosures to assist in obtaining payment for our services.
 For example, we may disclose your information to health plans or other payors to determine whether you are enrolled with the payor or eligible for health benefits, submit claims for payment, and provide information to entities that help us submit bills and collect amounts owed.
 Health care operations involves our standard internal operations, such as quality assurance activities, peer review, arranging for legal services, providing appointment reminders and training.

 - Other Uses and Disclosures Not Requiring an Authorization.
 Your medical information may be used and disclosed as described below:

 - Hospital directory to anyone who asks about you by name (may include your name, general condition, and your location in the Hospital).